NY governor signs law raising age to own semiautomatic rifle - NewsBreak

 NY governor signs law raising age to own semiautomatic rifle

-ALBANY, N.Y.
-(AP) — New Yorkers under age 21 will be prohibited from buying semiautomatic rifles under a new law signed Monday by Gov. Kathy Hochul, making the state one of the first to enact a major gun control initiative following a wave of deadly mass shootings.
+New Yorkers under age 21 will be prohibited from buying semiautomatic rifles under a new law signed Monday by Gov. Kathy Hochul, making the state among the first to enact a major gun control initiative following a wave of deadly mass shootings.

-Hochul, a Democrat, signed 10 gun-related bills, including one that will require microstamping in new firearms, which could help law enforcement solve gun-related crimes.

 Another revised the state's “red flag” law, which allows courts to temporarily take away guns from people who might be a threat to themselves or others.